westonganger/active_snapshot/README.md

 Why This Library:

 Model Versioning and Restoration require concious thought, design, and understanding.
 You should understand your versioning and restoration process completely.
+This gem's small API and fully understandable design fully supports this.
+Install this gem and read its code completely OR copy the code straight into your codebase.
+Know it completely.
+Now you are free.

-Our small API and simple design supports this.
-If you are considering using [paper_trail-association_tracking](https://github.com/westonganger/paper_trail-association_tracking) then you should think again because PT-AT is mostly a blackbox solution which encourages you to set it up and then assume its "just working".
+If you are considering using [paper_trail-association_tracking](https://github.com/westonganger/paper_trail-association_tracking) then you should think again because PT-AT is mostly a blackbox solution which encourages you to set it up and then assume its "just working<sup>TM</sup>".
 This makes for major data problems later.
+Dont fall into this trap.

 # Installation